Lowcountry SEMC2019 Scholarship

 To apply for the scholarship, send a letter explaining how attending JIMI will benefit you and your institution to SCFM@southcarolinamuseums.org with the subject line "JIMI Scholarship."
 Please also forward copies of your complete JIMI application materials with your letter, and include your SCFM member number.
 The SCFM-JIMI scholarship cannot be combined with other JIMI scholarships or fellowships.
 Scholarship recipients may be asked to review future scholarship applications.

-Applications for the Jekyll Island Management Institute, 17-24 January 2017, will be accepted through Friday, 28 October 2016.
+Check back for information on applications for the Jekyll Island Management Institute which would be due sometime in January 2020.
 For information on this prestigious program and application process, please click here.

-Deadline for scholarship application is the same as the JIMI application deadline, October 28, 2016.
+Deadline for scholarship application is the same as the JIMI application deadline.

 Christopher T. Loeblein Annual Scholarship